About This Property

 Waitlist managed by Housing Authority of the City of Santa Monica

 Waitlists closed effective April 21, 2025.
-Applications must have been submitted no later than 11:59 PM on Sunday, April 20, 2025.
-The waitlist will remain open for individuals and households who qualify for Tier 1 priorities.
+Applications must have been submitted by April 20, 2025, 11:59 PM.
+Waitlist remains open for individuals and households who qualify for Tier 1 priorities.

 Waitlist data provided by section8waitlist.org